-When the food market of the city had grown too large for the central square Marienplatz, King Maximilian I issued a decree in 1807 to have it moved a few metres to the south-east, to the square between Heiliggeist-Kirche and Frauenstraße.
-Charity buildings that had once belonged to the church were demolished to make way for the market square or "Marktplatz", which only much later came to be known as "Viktualienmarkt" or victuals market.
+When the food market of the city grew too large for the Marienplatz central square, King Maximilian I issued a decree in 1807 to have it moved a few metres to the south-east.
+It was erected the square between Heiliggeist-Kirche and Frauenstraße.
+Charity buildings that had once belonged to the church were demolished to make way for the market square or "Marktplatz", which later came to be known as "Viktualienmarkt" or victuals market.

-As soon as 1823 the market had to be enlarged again, and over the years a number of market halls were added: Schrannenhalle, the precursor to today's "Großmarkthalle" or Great Market Hall, which burnt down in 1932 and was reopened in 2005, a butchers' hall, fish hall, pavilions for bakeries and fruit vendors, stands for fowl and venison and flower shops were added.
+In 1823, the market got larger again, and over the years a number of market halls were added.
+Schrannenhalle, the precursor to today's "Großmarkthalle" or Great Market Hall, which burnt down in 1932 and was reopened in 2005.
+A butchers' hall, fish hall, pavilions for bakeries and fruit vendors, stands for fowl and venison, and flower shops were added.

-After WWII the market place was revived by the city administration and the citizens of Munich enriched it with memorial wells for folk singers and comedians such as Karl Valentin, Weiß Ferdl and Liesl Karlstadt.
+After WWII, the market place was revived by the city administration and the citizens of Munich enriched it with memorial wells for folk singers and comedians such as Karl Valentin, Weiß Ferdl and Liesl Karlstadt.
 Water has always played an important role on the market square.
-In the old days, seven brooks, which were connected to the river Isar, flowed across the square.
+Years ago, seven brooks, which were connected to the river Isar, flowed across the square.

-The Maypole in the centre carries figurettes displaying the trades and crafts of this part of Munich.
-Maypoles date from the ages of general illiteracy and served to represent a village or later, as in this case, a borough and its trades to travelling salesmen or travelling craftsmen looking for a new master to learn from.
+The Maypole in the centre, carries figurettes that display the trades and crafts from this part of Munich.
+Maypoles date from ancient times and represent a village or borough and its trade.
+Also, for travelling salesmen or travelling craftsmen looking for a new master to learn from.
 Maypoles are common to Celtic countries and therefore also to Bavaria; they are also known, for example, in some parts of England.